Level I or II Market Data Subscription Differences

 - Ask sizes: The number of shares, forex lots or futures contracts available at each of the ask prices.

+Level I market data provides all of the trading information that is required to display a graphical chart of a market, and the time and sales of a market.
 Level II market data provides additional trading information which is most often used by day traders in an attempt to make short-term predictions on the direction of the price.

 Level I or Level II Market Data?